thaliaarchi/unix-news/manuals/README.md

   produced.[^mcilroy1] Warner Losh dates it to spring 1971 by placing UNIX-7 at late 1969 and UNIX-11 at February 1971.[^losh]

+  It was apparently printed with a Teletype Model 37, as it uses half line feeds for subscripts and periods raised as multiplication dots, a relatively rare feature.
+The manual mentions Teletype Models 33, 35, and 37 and implies that most users would be familiar with the Model 37.[^archibald]

   A number of versions are available:
   - [UnixEditionZero.pdf](https://www.tuhs.org/Archive/Distributions/Research/McIlroy_v0/UnixEditionZero.pdf):
     the original scan from Doug McIlroy [^readme] [^toomey1]